rsksmart/rif-scheduler-contracts/README.md

 - check execution statuses and
 - cancel executions

-The Service Provider must deploy this contract and set the address in the [RIF Scheduler Service](https://github.com/rsksmart/rif-scheduler-services) to start making revenew.
+The Service Provider must deploy this contract and set the address in the [RIF Scheduler Service](https://github.com/rsksmart/rif-scheduler-services) to start making revenue.
 The SP can:
 - Create plans and choose the payment currency.
 It can be RBTC.
 Plans have a price per execution, that is given by the _window_ and the _gas limit_.
 - Execute the scheduled executions and collect the reward.
 It can also change the payee address.
 - Pause/unpause the contract.
 While paused, users can _cancel purchasing_.